paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

     counted:](#some-notes-on-what-does-and-doesnt-get-counted)

 # Outstanding Questions
+## Top priority
+ - should we demonstrate change in behavior across many parameters?
+If so, how? by an animation?
+Slider?
+   - should we incorporate this work with Yonghong's work in visualization?
+ - what new counters should we incorporate?

+## Secondary
  - should I visualize saturation on a per-core basis?
+   - I feel like this isn't necessary.
+Is there a case (besides if you forget to make your code parallel) that some cores would be more utilized than others?
  - should I visualize double precision, single precision, or both?
    - currently picking the larger value (more saturated) and using that one
  - is there some way we can include execution parameters in the visualization?
    It's hard to keep track of how we generated the visualization
    - perhaps include a line that says "Command used to generate this
      visualization: <command>"
- - should we demonstrate change in behavior across many parameters?
-If so, how? by an animation?
-Slider?
-   - should we incorporate this work with Yonghong's work in visualization?

 ## What new counters should we use?
  - BRANCH: might identify when code is not doing useful computation?
 Is it fair to call branching "not useful"?
+ - CYCLE_STALLS: memory load reduced on optimized code for CPU-heavy params.
+   Load shifted from memory to cache on mem-heavy params.
+   - Interpretation of this data kinda needs knowledge of whether you're loading CPU or memory
+   - For instance: 45% memory stalls is pretty good for memory-heavy parameters, but bad if we're expecting CPU to be loaded
+ - FALSE_SHARE: may represent locality of data access?
  - "Vectorization Ratio": a metric in the FLOPS_SP and FLOPS_DP groups that we are currently not using, but I think is valuable information.